-Allow £10 - £15 a day for basic day-to-day expenses (drinks, meals, etc).
-A local beer will normally cost around £1, a 2 course lunch £3 and a 2 course dinner £6, but this depends on where you choose to eat.
+Allow £10 to £15 a day for basic day-to-day expenses (drinks, meals, etc).
+A local beer will normally cost around £1, a two-course lunch £3 and a two-course dinner £6, but this depends on where you choose to eat.
 Places with higher prices will usually accept credit cards.

 Social conventions and etiquette

 In general the Vietnamese dress standards are very conservative especially in areas away from the main towns and cities.
 When visiting temples and religious sites it is best to avoid shorts and sleeveless t-shirts to be respectful.